Boris Pasternak: Music

-Boris Pasternak was also a composer, and had a promising musical career as a musician ahead of him, had he chosen to pursue it.
+Boris Pasternak was also a composer, and had a promising career as a musician ahead of him, had he chosen to pursue it.
 He came from a musical family: his mother was a concert pianist and a student of Anton Rubinstein and Theodor Leschetizky, and Pasternak's early impressions were of hearing piano trios in the home.
 The family had a dacha (country house) close to one occupied by Alexander Scriabin.
 Sergei Rachmaninoff, Rainer Maria Rilke and Leo Tolstoy were all visitors to the family home.
 His father Leonid was a painter who produced one of the most important portraits of Scriabin, and Pasternak wrote many years later of witnessing with great excitement the creation of Scriabin's Symphony No. 3 (The Divine Poem), in 1903.

 Pasternak began to compose at the age of 13.
 The high achievements of his mother discouraged him from becoming a pianist, but – inspired by Scriabin – he entered the Moscow Conservatory, but left abruptly in 1910 at the age of twenty, to study philosophy in Marburg University.
 Four years later he returned to Moscow, having finally decided on a career in literature, publishing his first book of poems, influenced by Aleksandr Blok and the Russian Futurists, the same year.

 Pasternak's early compositions show the clear influence of Scriabin.
 His single-movement Piano Sonata of 1909 shows a more mature and individual voice.
 Nominally in B minor, it moves freely from key to key with frequent changes of key-signature and a chromatic dissonant style that defies easy analysis.
 Although composed during his time at the Conservatory, the Sonata was composed at Rayki, some 40 km north-east of Moscow, where Leonid Pasternak had his painting studio and taught his students.